okta/okta-oidc-js/packages/oidc-middleware/README.md

 ##### Local logout

 If you had previously implemented a '/logout' route that called `req.logout()` (performing a local logout for your app) you should remove that route and use the new automatically added `/logout` route.
 If you used that route using direct links or GET requests, those will have to become POST requests.
-(You can create a GET route for /logout, but that is open for abuse and is not recommended)
+You can create a GET route for /logout, but that as a GET request is open for abuse and/or pre-fetching complications it is not recommended.

 If you desire to have a route that performs a local logout while leaving the user logged in to Okta, you can create any route you wish (that does not conflict with automatically created routes) and call `req.logout()` to destroy your local session without altering the status of the user's browser session at Okta.